microsoft/msticnb/docs/source/creatingnotebooklets.rst

   that deal with hosts, IP addresses, etc.
 - req_providers - this is a list of data providers required for the notebooklet to run.
-You can provide alternates (as shown), which means that if one of the providers is available the notebooklet will load succesfully.
+You can provide alternates (as shown), which means that if one of the providers is available the notebooklet will load successfully.

 .. code:: YAML